Michael's D-PlanWhat's a D-Plan?

 Located right on the corner of East Wheelock St. and Main St. this book store is alumni-owned and has great service tailored to Dartmouth students.
 For one of my classes in the fall, the syllabus called for a "Course Reader."
 I had no idea what that was.
 When I went to Wheelock I found out it was an assortment of sources, that they assembled conveniently into a spiral-bound book for the professor.

 Equipped with a Starbucks, Dartmouth spirit wear, school supplies, and, of course, books.
 This shop has essentially all of your classroom needs.

 - No. 3

-Amazon.com offers a textbook rental service which works well with Dartmouth's quarter system.
-The rental time slots typically align with the semester based academic calendar, so for the fall and winter terms I had plenty of time to return my books.
+Amazon.com offers a textbook rental service that works well with Dartmouth's quarter system.
+The rental time slots typically align with the semester-based academic calendar, so for the fall and winter terms, I had plenty of time to return my books.
 The prices fluctuate pretty drastically sometimes, but as long as you order the book early on in the term you should be fine.